deepak007-star/Real-Time-Collaborative-Code-Editor/README.md

 # Real-Time-Collaborative-Code-Editor
-backend has been implemented and working properly. currently working on frontend part.
+backend has been implemented and working properly, currently working on frontend part.